 As Barry Kerrigan, CEO of Kerrigans, explained: "As a small business owner with limited expertise and resources... how can we compete with the big boys online and still offer our customers a personalised experience online?
 Enter Shopbox AI - a tool that creates a unique experience for every customer that returns to your store, and happy customers convert more - using Shopbox our conversion rate increased x 3, and AOV increased by over 15%."

 Thanks to advances in AI, even the smallest businesses can now offer hyper-personalised experiences to their customers.
 By leveraging the power of real-time data, AI can help small enterprises make the shopping experience tailored for every customer.

 As a result, it's the only way small businesses can scale personalisation cost-effectively, without sacrificing efficiency or scalability and remain competitive in today's marketplace.

 As we move into a future dominated by AI, personalisation will take on a new meaning.
 The days of static customer personas are behind us.
 As AI continues to evolve, so too must our strategies for reaching and engaging customers.

-It’s time to start thinking about how AI can redefine the way you personalize your marketing messages.
-With the power of predictive analytics and machine learning, businesses can create unique customer experiences in a dynamic and personalized fashion.
+It’s time to start thinking about how AI can redefine the way you personalise your marketing messages.
+With the power of predictive analytics and machine learning, businesses can create unique customer experiences in a dynamic and personalised fashion.

 Are you ready to jump on the AI bandwagon?
 If so, contact our team today – we would be happy to show you how this revolutionary technology can work for your eCommerce store.